marcoarment/secondcrack/README.markdown

 # Posting

-Make a file in `drafts/` named as `post-slug-you-want-to-create.txt` like this:
+Make a file in `drafts/` named as `post-slug-you-want-to-create.md` like this:

     My draft title
     ==============